-Once you have decided on a make, model, and style of vehicle, call dealers located near you and ask to speak with the “fleet manager” or for their email address, if they have one.
-If you can’t reach a fleet manager, insist on speaking with a “sales manager.”
+Once you have decided on a make, model, and style of vehicle, call dealers located near you and ask to speak with the “fleet manager” or request their email address.
+If you can’t reach a fleet manager, insist on talking to the “sales manager.”
 Your goal is to reach someone with the authority to offer the dealership’s best possible price without checking with a boss (or pretending to!).

 Many dealers will respect your businesslike approach and respond in kind.
 Others may not be so helpful.
 You may get responses like “I’ll beat any price you get.
 Call other dealers and then call me back,” or “Tell me what you think is a fair price.
 What do you want to pay?”

 Make sure these dealers understand that if they don’t bid, they have no chance of getting your business.
-Be businesslike and persistent, but if a dealer refuses to provide a serious bid, move on to the next one.
+Be businesslike and persistent, but if a dealer refuses to provide a serious bid, move on.